mapbox/mapbox-gl-native/README.md

     brew cask install android-studio
     android

-Install the Android SDK by opening Android Studio.
 By default, the SDK will be installed to `/usr/local/opt/android-sdk`.
-In case you get an error message telling you that it can't find a JVM, it's because you installed a custom Java VM from Oracle.
+If you open Android Studio at this point, you may get an error message telling you that it can't find a JVM, it's because you installed a custom Java VM from Oracle.
 Follow [these instructions](http://tools.android.com/recent/androidstudio1rc3_releasecandidate3released) to start Android Studio.
 You'll wind up setting these environment variables in your .bash_profile or similar:

     echo "export ANDROID_HOME=`brew --prefix android-sdk`" >> .bash_profile
     echo "export ANDROID_NDK_PATH=`brew --cellar android-ndk`/r10d" >> .bash_profile